-An urban ministry strategy was initiated in Bangkok, as well as social service programs like a child-care center and work among child and young teen prostitutes.
-The urban ministry at the CGM Center includes teaching English for the purpose of building relationships with Thai students and professionals, through which the Gospel of Christ can be shared.
-The church opened a preaching station at the CGM Center.
+An urban ministry strategy was initiated in Bangkok, and social-service programs — like a child-care center and work among child and young teen prostitutes — were started.
+The urban ministry at the CGM center includes teaching English for the purpose of building relationships with Thai students and professionals, through which the Gospel of Christ can be shared.
+The church also opened a preaching station at the CGM center.

-The LCMS first provided mercy project support towards tuition and supplies for school children in 1988.
-In the following years, additional mercy projects included buying computer and solar equipment, providing food for refugees, rebuilding homes damaged in an explosion, infant/mother care, providing a day care center, rehabilitation for prostitutes, slum community ministry, disaster relief (tsunami, flood, cyclone), livelihood development and student scholarships.
+In 1988, the LCMS provided mercy project support for tuition and supplies for school children.
+In the following years, additional mercy projects included buying computer and solar equipment, providing food for refugees, rebuilding homes damaged in an explosion, infant and mother care, providing a day-care center, rehabilitation for prostitutes, slum community ministry, disaster relief (tsunami, flood, cyclone), livelihood development and student scholarships.

-Concordia Welfare and Educational Foundation Thailand (CWEF), the registered organization through which the LCMS currently works in Thailand, supports the ministry of Concordia Day Care Center.
-The Center cares for about 60 children who live in a local slum.
-Most recently, the LCMS provided funding for 20 families whose homes were burnt in an electrical fire to receive immediate relief through CWEF.
+Concordia Welfare and Educational Foundation Thailand (CWEFT), the registered organization through which the LCMS currently works in Thailand, supports the ministry of the Concordia Day Care Center.
+The center cares for about 60 children who live in a local slum.